A-Lehmann-Elektro-AG/solar-flow-grafana/README.md

 5. Run `sudo npm run dev` to start the actual plugin simultaneously
 6. Open `http://localhost:3000` in your browser and login with the default credentials (admin:admin)
 7. Add a new dashboard and add the Solar Flow plugin to it
+8. Create a new data source and provide the queries for the solar panel production data.
+Or create a grafana test data source